pavankramadugu/CSE535-ZenTrade-Group35/README.md

 ## Readme for Executing the Stock Recommendation and Testing Scripts

-This readme provides instructions on how to execute the stock recommendation and testing scripts.
+This readme provides instructions on how to execute the stock recommendation, backend operations and testing scripts.
 These scripts use `yfinance`, `pandas`, `niftystocks`, and `pytickersymbols` for fetching and analyzing stock data.

 ## Requirements